janithwanni/kultarr/README.md

 #> Warning: The `x` argument of `as_tibble.matrix()` must have unique column names if
 #> `.name_repair` is omitted as of tibble 2.0.0.
 #> ℹ Using compatibility `.name_repair`.
-#> ℹ The deprecated feature was likely used in the anchorsRevisited package.
+#> ℹ The deprecated feature was likely used in the kultarr package.
 #>   Please report the issue to the authors.
 #> This warning is displayed once every 8 hours.
 #> Call `lifecycle::last_lifecycle_warnings()` to see where this warning was